 3. Two review letters from Joseph Calabrese of RJD Engineering were received with comments

-Nothing to report.

 New Business:

 1. A Draft of the West County Road Reconstruction and Bike Lane Project was received from Alfred Benesch & Company.
 The Plans are on display in the conference room.
 Please note any comments or concerns.

-2. The Order of the Friars Minor of the Slavo-Byzantine Rite to Sugarloaf 93, LLC Rezone Request: Correspondence was received on April 19, 2021 regarding a rezoning request at the monastery property of the Order of the Friars.
-The Township Supervisors, at their meeting of April 13, 2021, have referred the matter to Planning for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the Rezone Request as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Endless Energy zoning application for a ground mount solar system: As per Ordinance No. 2 of 2011 regarding freestanding solar panels, application is being submitted to the Planning Committee for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the zoning application as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Any other business that the Board Members want to discuss.
+2. Any other business that the Board Members want to discuss.

 2. The next scheduled meeting of the Planning Commission will be held on Monday, July 5, 2022 at 7:00 P.M.